DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-09-12-emailing-providers-to-let-them-know-study-sites-is-no-longer-mandatory.md

 We understand that for large organisations working with many schools, adding placement information at this stage can be difficult and we do not want to delay any courses from being published.

-If you need help publishing courses, email us at becomingateacher@digital.education.gov.uk.
+If you need help publishing courses, email us at <becomingateacher@digital.education.gov.uk>.

 # Why we’re asking for additional training location information